ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 * Enter `http://localhost:20334/api/v1/balance/APrkensMwPiaqg5rfz54Qa62hDWwtFAnkh` in your browser. `localhost` is the IP address of node，`20334` is the default rest port.
 This port can also be specified by yourself with this command `--rest --restport 20339`, `api/v1/balance/` is the URL path of the rest interface and `APrkensMwPiaqg5rfz54Qa62hDWwtFAnkh` is the address of the initial biller.
 This entire URL constitutes the rest interface call method for the balance query.

-* The browser returns a response `{"Action":"getbalance","Desc":"SUCCESS","Error":0,"Result":{"ont":"1000000000","ong":"0"},"Version":"1.0.0"}`，which is a response string in JSON format.
+* The browser returns a response `{"Action":"getbalance","Desc":"SUCCESS","Error":0,"Result":{"ont":"1000000000","ong":"0"},"Version":"1.0.0"}`, which is a response string in JSON format.
 You can see there are 1000000000 ONT and 0 ONG.

-D. Almost all operations at the Ontology network will consume ONG (Ontology gas), a.k.a gas (Utility token).
+D. Almost all operations at the Ontology network will consume ONG (Ontology gas), a.k.a. gas (the utility token).
 In this example, the `--gasprice 0` parameter is set to 0 at startup so subsequent operations do not consume any gas, however you can still pay for gas.
 Following steps will demonstrate how to extract ONG from your account.

 * ONG is the associated gas of ONT, which is gradually released from ONT, but it needs to be manually extracted into your own account;